 While zinc demand has remained fairly steady over the last five years, with the metal mostly being used for galvanizing, some believe that interesting new uses may make headway in the coming years.
 What’s more, analysts are calling for global demand growth of around 2.4 percent over the next few years.

-Here’s a brief overview of recent zinc demand stats, plus a look at the metal’s current and up-and-coming applications.
+Here’s a brief overview of zinc applications, including recent zinc demand stats, plus a look at the metal’s current and up-and-coming applications.

 Zinc demand stats